cx0y/cx0y/readme.txt

-Well, Let's keep it brief, I just see programing as a great tool for daily life, I can program, but it's more personal than proffetional, I am not bad at it, but also not pretened to be great at it either!
+Well, Let's keep it brief.
+In my view, programming is a great tool, but for me, it's more personal than professional.
+I don't think I am bad at it, but I generally try to avoid pretending to be great at it!